In general, pressure washers that are reasonably priced can adequately handle most basic outdoor cleaning tasks.

 Pressure Washing Driveways, Sidewalks, Pathways, and Asphalt

-A driveway should be pressure washed at a setting of 2300-3000 PSI.
+A driveway should be pressure washed at 2300-3000 PSI.

-Be careful, especially when cleaning pathways as the mortar between the path stones can be damaged when pressure washing.
+Be careful, especially when cleaning pathways, as the mortar between the path stones can be damaged when pressure washing.

 Pressure Washing Wood, Decking, and Fencing

-Ideal pressure is between 1300-2300 PSI to wash wood surface areas.
+The ideal pressure is between 1300-2300 PSI to wash wood surface areas.

-Be aware when washing chipboard wood a pressure washer can cut holes into this type of wood because of its brittle nature.
+Be aware when washing chipboard wood.
+A pressure washer can cut holes into this type of wood because of its brittle nature.